The Best Backpacking Food of 2019

 We are living in the golden age of backpacking food.
 Never before has there been so many options!
 This is both a blessing and a curse for the consumer.
 But at the end of the day, it's pretty simple.
 Backpackers need food that is heavy on nutrition and calories, and light on bulk and weight.
 An Army marches on it's stomach, and a backpacker is no different.

 Why trust a review by the Alpen Fuel team?
-Well for starters, we run a backpacking food company and stock many incredible and tasty brands for our store and box program.
+Well for starters, we run a backpacking food company and stock many incredible and tasty brands.
 How do we pick our brands and food products?
 By tasting them!
 We have sorted through the options to bring you our Best Backpacking Food of 2019.
 Let's dig in, shall we?
 Bring Your Own Spork (BYOS).

 Best Backpacking Breakfast